Note: This unit version is currently being edited and is subject to change!

 ELEC5205: High Voltage Engineering (2015 - Semester 2)

 |Versions for this Unit:|

-Independent Study: Parts of the work will not be covered in the lectures, and will need to be understood from the lecture notes.
-Review of industrial standards and applications, industrial case studies
+Independent Study: Review of industrial standards and applications, industrial case studies

 Attributes listed here represent the key course goals (see Course Map tab) designated for this unit.
 The list below describes how these attributes are developed through practice in the unit.
 See Learning Outcomes and Assessment tabs for details of how these attributes are assessed.